flatiron-school-curriculum/environmentalizer/README.md

 `rvm install <version-number>`

-### Sublime Text 2.0 with Package Control, Solarized Theme, and proper tab defaults
+### Nitrous with Package Control, Solarized Theme, and proper tab defaults

-Sublime Text's functionality can be greatly expanded via plugins called "packages."
+Nitrous's functionality can be greatly expanded via plugins called "packages."
 And we love the Solarized Theme because it's mathematically proven to be easy on your eyes.

 ### Sensible `.gitconfig`, `.gitignore`, `.gemrc`, and `.irbrc` files